This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Native to eastern North America, groundnut or “Potato Bean” (Apios americana), is a nitrogen-fixing, 6-foot vine that bears lovely flowers, edible beans, and high-protein tubers that taste like nutty potatoes.

 Grow groundnut vines near a shrub or trellis (as support) in a moist site that receives full sun or partial shade.
 Harvest in fall.
-Hardy to Zone 3.
+Zones 3–9.

 15. Jerusalem Artichoke

 In the same family as sunflowers, Jerusalem artichokes (Helianthus tuberosus, also called “sunchokes”) are grown for their underground tubers.
-You can eat them raw or cooked like potatoes.
-Their charming yellow flowers attract beneficial insects to the garden.
+You can peel and eat them raw. or cook them like potatoes.
+Their tall, charming yellow flowers attract beneficial insects to the garden.

-Jerusalem artichokes are vigorous plants that spread by underground rhizomes and may become difficult to eradicate.
+Jerusalem artichokes are vigorous plants that spread by underground rhizomes and may become difficult to eradicate if you don’t contain them well from the beginning.
 Some gardeners consider them invasive.
 Zones 4-9.

 16. Ostrich Fern

-Many gardeners grow Ostrich ferns (Matteuccia struthiopteris) for their ornamental value, not realizing that they can be grown for their delicious, early Spring fiddleheads, which are a coveted delicacy in fine dining restaurants nationwide.
+Many gardeners grow ostrich ferns (Matteuccia struthiopteris) for their ornamental value, not realizing that they can also be grown for their delicious, early Spring fiddleheads, which are a coveted delicacy among foodies and fine-dining restaurants nationwide.

 Ostrich fern fiddleheads taste like a mixture of asparagus, green beans, and broccoli.
-They love cool, shady spots and are very hardy from Zones 2-8.
+They love cool, shady spots and are very hardy from zones 3–7.

 17. Ramps or Wild Leeks